 Serra do Cume

 For iconic shots of the most notable landscapes on the island of Terceira, head up to Serra do Cume.
 Though it is situated on relatively flat terrain, the Serra do Cume overlook sits high at 1,800 ft (545 m).
 Two different stops upon the hilltop provide endless panoramic views of the island’s beautiful countryside, nearby small towns, and the surrounding vast Atlantic ocean.

-Along the shorelines of Angra do Heroísmo, Terceira’s capital city, are the remnants of a now-extinct volcano.
+Along the shorelines of Angra do Heroísmo, the capital city of Terceira Island Portugal, are the remnants of a now-extinct volcano.
 The naturally-formed peninsula, known as Monte Brasil, is another great spot on the island for outstanding scenic views.
 Follow the designated hiking trail or drive your car to the summit.
 São João Baptista Fort, located on Monte Brasil is the oldest fortress that has been continuously occupied by the Portuguese army.
 You will find old out-of-commission artillery pieces near the summit, in addition to a cross indicating the discovery of the island in 1432.